Everything You Need to Know About Our 2,000 Subscriber Limit

 Yes, that's right, MailPoet is a free plugin!
 If you go to this page and read the differences between the Free and the Premium licenses, you will notice that the Free plugin has essentially all of the same basic features.

-So, we needed to find a way to keep the lights on, which is why we created the 2000 subscriber limit.
-Did you know that MailChimp does that too?
-See below:
+We needed to find a way to keep the lights on, which is why we created the 2,000 subscriber limit.

 If you go over this limit, sending newsletters will be disabled: